Customizing a NetSuite Search to See the Impact of a Change

-One of our customers, a devops software company running NetSuite as their CRM, came to our Customer Success team with something slightly different than usual — they came to us with a solution!
+One of our customers, a devops software company running NetSuite as their ERP, came to our Customer Success team with something slightly different than usual — they came to us with a solution!

 Normally, our team works hard to help customers use our products as efficiently as possible.
 But in this case, this customer was able to find what they were looking for on their own, by modifying Strongpoint’s Customization Impact Search form.